 Rapists were shifted from town to town, city to city, with no mention of their undisclosed molestation to parents who allowed their innocent sons and daughters to be around these monsters.
 Horrific cases like this one were happening all over the country as most people were oblivious to the evil occurring in their own households.
 A lifelong Catholic friend of mine had family that was personally involved; her father’s close friend growing up kept trying to tell him that the priest they all revered was preying on the members of their class.
 He was told to shut up; called a liar.
 Only later, when proof surfaced, did everyone apologize to him, decades after the fact.
 It took a very public arrest, and some high profile newspaper articles detailing a string of victims, for people to finally face the truth.
 By then it was too late.

-Distressed of it and the on-going racism which now seems like a memory, the musician decided to try and draw attention to the problem.
+Distressed by it, as well as the on-going racism (which now seems like a memory), the musician decided to try and draw attention to the problem.
 If people only knew about it, and looked into it, they could force change.
 Faced with evidence, they would hold these child abusers accountable and demand apologizes for the victims and trials for the offenders.
 Good people had to go to war.
 Good people had to stop it.

 You can watch the recording of it here.

 Instead of asking if there were truth in her allegations and calling for the leading journalists in America to investigate, the musician, Sinead O’Connor, was banned from appearing on the show again and her career effectively ended.
 The next week, when Joe Peschi opened on the SNL stage, he had the audacity to apologize for what had happened, and alluded to the fact that he would have “smack”[ed] her had he been there.
 She became a social pariah; persona non grata throughout much of North America and Europe.